PanosK92/SpartanEngine/README.md

 Dependencies that are not included in the repository: AngelScript, Assimp, Bullet, FreeImage.

-This project is devoted to my father who always believes in me and encourages me to follow my crazy dreams.
+This project is devoted to my father.